Make your kiddo’s dream come true with a kids room loft! Use this step-by-step tutorial to learn how to build a loft in a closet.

 - Stapler/Brad Nailer

 Before we started building the loft, we knew we needed to take out the clothes bar and the bottom shelf in the closet.
 We patched the areas where those had been.
-We also filled in the hinge hole areas (that the door hinges left behind).
-You can find our tutorial for doing that here.
+We also filled in the hinge holes (that the door hinges left behind).

-Our closet has trim finished on the inside of the door jam, so we knew we would need to address that so that the loft would sit level against the door jam.
-For us, it worked best to take the trim off, install the loft, and then re-cut and re-install the trim.
+Our closet had trim finished on the inside of the door jam, so we knew we would need to address that to make sure the closet loft would sit level against the door jam.
+For us, it worked best to take the trim off, install the loft bed, and then re-cut and re-install the trim.

 Once you get to a blank slate in your closet, you can get to building.